 Northern Illinois Lung Cancer Screening Project

-Lung cancer is the leading cause of cancer death worldwide.
-About 8 million Americans are at high risk for lung cancer, but less than 6 percent will get screened using the best technology currently available, which is low-dose computed tomography (LDCT), a special type of CT scan that minimizes the amount of radiation used.
+About eight million Americans are at high risk for lung cancer, but less than six percent will get screened using the best technology currently available, LDCT screening, a special type of CT scan that minimizes the amount of radiation used.

 Encouraging at-risk people, such as chronic smokers and those in rural areas, to get LDCT can help the odds of detecting lung cancer in its earlier, more treatable stages.